Home » Recipes » Perfect Paleo Banana Bread

 Perfect Paleo Banana Bread

-This amazing paleo banana bread recipe is easy to make, perfectly sweet, healthy, and delicious!
-Naturally gluten-free, dairy-free, and refined sugar-free, with wholesome ingredients.
+My favorite paleo banana bread recipe is easy to make, perfectly sweet, and ridiculously moist and delicious!
+It's also naturally gluten-free, dairy-free, and refined sugar-free, with wholesome ingredients and crunchy pecans in every slice.

-Earlier this year as I was also getting deep into banana bread baking, I came up with this recipe.
-It was completely on a whim and I was blown away.
-It was perfect in one try.
-This is truly the best ever paleo banana bread recipe and I can't WAIT for you to try it!
+Banana bread will always be a baking favorite.
+Earlier this year, I took a deep dive into banana bread baking with recipes like my protein banana bread and blueberry banana bread.
+I made this paleo banana bread completely on a whim, and I was blown away when it came out perfect in one try!
+This is truly the best ever paleo banana bread recipe, and I can't WAIT for you to try it.

 Paleo Banana Bread Ingredients

-• Banana: first up our banana.
-Make sure to get spotty bananas that are soft and ripe.
+• Banana – Make sure to get spotty bananas that are soft and ripe.
 You'll want to mash them up as much as you can before measuring!

-• Spices: cinnamon and salt is all you need here, but it would be delicious with a pinch of ginger and/or nutmeg
+• Spices – Cinnamon and salt are all you need here, but this banana bread would also be delicious with a pinch of ginger and/or nutmeg.

 Tips, Tricks & Substitutions